 WORLD WAR II: 1937-1945

 I have interviewed and filmed a World War II vet and his wife in Duncan, Grey County, Ontario Canada.
 It took two visits to get him to open up a bit about his arrival as a medic in France a week after D-Day, and some of the terrible things he endured.
 Immediately after a conflict, he helped carry the bodies of injured men on stretchers back to a makeshift hospital set up in various areas.
 The medics following the soldiers who were moving along dangerous roads lined with thick hedges that sometimes hid the enemy.

 His wife he would meet later when he came home after the war ended.
 She was working in a factory in Toronto making Brenn Guns.
-They have been married over 60 years, still living independantly on their farm, a marvellous testimony of love and faithfulness through the hardest of times.
+They have been married over 60 years, still living independently on their farm, a marvelous testimony of love and faithfulness through the hardest of times.

 When I was a student at a college in Alberta in my 20s, I lived off campus with a family that included a man who had been a seaman during the Korean Conflict.
 The little that he shared gave a glimpse into the stress, the fear, and strain of those dangerous times.

 The Vietnam War caused the majority of my classmates to come to a Canadian college in Alberta during the turmoil of the 1960s.
 I was in love with one of those American men, but he left for Georgia military training and war, while I drove overland to with a group to live and work in India and Nepal far from the conflict.
 How many of my classmates died in Vietnam I have not been able to discover, but most were drafted as soon as they returned home.
 So this war was especially personal to me.

 Forces Reunited – British Soldiers’ Website.
 Forces War Records has over seven million individuals records and a ton of supplementary military data not found on any other sites.